-Tammi C. Pilgrim is a commercial dispute resolution specialist, focused on litigation and commercial arbitration, both domestic and international.
+Tammi C. Pilgrim specializes in commercial litigation and arbitration, both domestic and international.
+She is admitted to practice in Barbados, St. Lucia and New York.
 She has appeared in complex litigation cases before the Barbados and Eastern Caribbean Supreme Court (St. Lucia) and the Caribbean Court of Justice in (among others) arbitration-related matters, banking disputes, contract disputes, cross-border relief/assistance matters and jurisdictional disputes.
 She has also participated in several investment treaty and commercial disputes in proceedings under the arbitration rules of the International Centre for the Settlement of Investment Disputes (ICSID), International Chamber of Commerce (ICC), London Court of International Arbitration (LCIA) and London Maritime Arbitration Association (LMAA).

 Her dispute resolution practice is complemented by her significant commercial law experience.
 Acting mainly in the banking, energy, telecommunications and construction sectors, Tammi has represented and advised financial institutions, international organisations, multinationals and other corporate entities, as well as high net worth individuals, on investment treaty protections, varied forms of financing, regulatory compliance for offshore business, securities, financial products and currency exchange control.
 She has also advised clients on asset sale contracts, services contracts, and company formation, changes in company structure and corporate governance.

 Highlights of her experience include involvement in complex enforcement of a US$345 million non-performing loan secured over commercial property in China, gaming dispute litigation over St. Lucia’s largest casino, as well as in arbitrations concerning disputes over the acquisition of Turkish mining assets, the financing of a Tanzanian power station and an equity re-determination of the participating interests in a Nigerian oilfield.